What Is Safety Promotion Component of 4 Pillars?

 - Safety culture building (such as with reward programs, etc.).

-More than any other pillar, we have seen Safety Promotion at its most successful when companies have a dedicated calendar for promotional activities.
+More than any other pillar, we have seen safety promotion at its most successful when companies have a dedicated calendar for promotional activities.
 This is because it’s easy to get bogged down in SRM, Safety Policy, and SA activities, and only practice promotion sporadically.
-This calendar will ensure that daily, weekly, and monthly promotional activities are consistent.
+This calendar will ensure that daily, weekly, and monthly promotional activities are consistent and your safety culture continually improves.

-Here’s the rub: how do you know if your safety promotion is working?
-This is a tough question with no immediately clear answers.
-There are 3 creative ways to do monitor the effects of your Safety Promotion activities:
+Here’s the rub: how do you know if your safety promotion activities are working?
+This is a tough question with no immediately clear answers unless you have a robust SMS data management strategy, such as using an aviation safety database.

 - Aviation leading indicators;